Mezzanine shelving systems can effectively double the square footage of your existing storage area by using the often

 This raised racking system (shown above-right) has long runs of shelving that provides a cost effective solution with a staircase at each end, the central position of the staircase enables a rectangular footprint that fits well into the existing building.

 The raised aisle shelving uses galvanised steel shelves and solid steel backs to prevent items from falling from the upper level.

 This style of storage structure is the most cost-effective solution for utilising the height available when shelving is used at ground floor and first floor levels.

-Raised aisle racking should not effect the rateable value of the building but does require building regulations approval and we can include this if required as part of the project.
+Raised storage platforms should not effect the rateable value of the building but they do require building regulations approval, we can include this if required as part of the project.